karlssberg/Motiv/docs/builder/Spec.md

 # Spec

-While the `SpecBase` (or _specification_) is the base type for all  _propositions_, your direct interactions with it will be through the `Spec` type., or one of its various generic versions.
+While the <xref:Motiv.SpecBase`2> (or _specification_) is the base type for all  _propositions_, your direct interactions with it will be through the `Spec` type., or one of its various generic versions.
 For clarity, _specifications_ can be though of as the nodes in a logical syntax trees, with the tree itself being the _proposition_.